Types of low cost and affordable housing

-Different types of affordable housing available locally, whether you wish to rent or buy.
+There are different types of affordable housing available locally, whether you wish to rent or buy.

 Social Rented Housing

-- Is usually owned and managed by Housing Associations (Registered Providers)
+- is usually owned and managed by Housing Associations (Registered Providers);

 Affordable Rent Housing